vitkuz573/aspirational-manifests/docs/Writerside/topics/Ingress-Support.md

 Bindings defined on resources include `port` and `targetPort` values.
 During generation these translate directly to a Kubernetes Service's `port` and `targetPort` respectively.
-When `port` is omitted the value of `targetPort` is used for both fields.
+If a binding omits `port`, the value of `targetPort` is used for both fields.

-The Ingress backend forwards traffic to one of the Service ports.
-By default the first internal port (the first binding's `targetPort`) is selected.
-Using the optional ingress port number introduced in Issue 2 you can explicitly set which Service port the Ingress rule should use.
+Ingress forwards traffic to the Service's `port`.
+When no `port` is specified for a binding, that Service port defaults to the `targetPort` value.
+You can use the optional ingress port number to select which Service port the Ingress rule should forward traffic to.